 The Faculty Handbook is a compilation of publications and websites, consolidated to provide information to faculty regarding the policies and procedures related to the academic operation of Champlain College.
 The Faculty Handbook is also designed to offer guidance in matters of concern to faculty and to improve communication throughout the College.

-The policies and procedures contained in this Handbook supersede those issued by Champlain College in any and all previous publications, policy memoranda or statements, and administrative directives.
+The policies and procedures contained in this Handbook supersede those issued by Champlain College in any and all previous publications, policy memoranda or statements, and administrative directives, with the exception of the People Center policies and any others specifically noted in this Handbook.
 In the event that contradictions occur between the requirements or privileges provided in the Faculty Handbook and those provided in a faculty member’s letter of appointment, the provisions of the letter of appointment shall be followed.